Inside: Patience in Islam – Sabr. What is patience, types of patience, Duas for Sabr and teaching children to have patience.

 - Things have been predestined.
 God made everything and He has command over all of it.
 We can change our destiny through prayer but we need to believe that what is to happen will happen and none can stop it.

-- You get something better when you have waited for something better.
+- The patient are always rewarded.
+You get something better when you have waited for something better.

-- Use examples from their own life or stories from your life to tell them events when you had patience and the outcome was good.
+- Examples of what patience looks like.
+Use examples from their own life or stories from your life to tell them events when you had patience and the outcome was good.
+I also like referring to Prophet Stories and talking about how each Prophet was tested but still remained steadfast.
 Children love examples and personal stories are very helpful in understanding real life situations and how they should react.

 Virtues of Patience in Islam